 From verse 8, recall that ów means said, the aforementioned.
 A gdyby owa kobieta, then, means and if said woman (that is, and if the woman of whom we speak).
 If the woman will not follow the servant, then the servant shall be without fault; Abraham says: jesteś zwolniony z przysięgi (you are released from the oath).
-He states a condition to the servant, however: byleś tylko z synem moim tam nie wracał (on the condition that you do not return there with my son).
+He states a condition to the servant, however: byleś tylko z synem moim tam nie wracał (providing that you do not return there with my son; as long as you do not return there with my son).

 Verse 9 contains usages encountered in the previous grouping of notes above.
 The servant swears that he will accomplish that which had been said to him.
 Powiedziano is the impersonal past.

 - kosztownośći (pl.), valuables, jewellery

 - wieczorny, evening

 - wychodzić (impf.), to go out, to leave